codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ![Comment suggesting a fix on GitHub](images/github-integration-suggest-fixes.png)

+!!! important
+    Codacy uses the GitHub user who added the repositry to create the suggested fixes comments on pull requests.
+If that user loses access to the repository, a repository admin must [refresh the GitHub integration](#refreshing).

 ### AI-enhanced comments

 Adds AI-enhanced comments, providing insights and ready-to-commit AI-generated fixes for identified issues in cases where tool-suggested fixes are not supported.
 To enable this option, you must enable **Suggested fixes** first.